Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 Step 5

-Once you conform to your distribution platform’s format requirements, verify the distribution contract’s terms and conditions.
+Verify the distribution contract’s terms and conditions once you conform to your distribution platform’s format requirements.
 Double-check the royalties you are entitled to, the territories in which your audiobook will be available, and other vital details.

 Once you are satisfied with the deal, upload your audiobook to the distribution platform.
 The distributor will then review and approve your audiobook and send it to retailers.